kolpanic/ZipKit/README.md

 See the accompanying demo projects for guidance.

+###License

+ZipKit is released under the BSD license.
+It's in COPYING.TXT in the project.
+Acknowledge ZipKit (and other FOSS projects you use) in your app's About or Settings view or window.
+(If your iOS app doesn't have either, you can add a Settings Bundle; see the ZipKit Touch demo.)

 ###Demo Projects
 * [ZipKit Utility](https://github.com/kolpanic/ZipKit-Utility) - an OS X Cocoa application
 * [zku](https://github.com/kolpanic/zku) - an OS X command line tool